qy-sun/dp_frt/README.md

-# **Code for "Differentially Private Fisher Randomization Test with Binary Outcomes"**
+# **Code for "Differentially Private Fisher Randomization Tests for Binary Outcomes"**

 Available on [arXiv](https://arxiv.org/abs/2511.20884)

 ---

-This repository contains code for reproducing the results in the paper *"Differentially Private Fisher Randomization Test with Binary Outcomes"*.
+This repository contains code for reproducing the results in the paper *"Differentially Private Fisher Randomization Tests for Binary Outcomes"*.

 ---